 If you want to stay indoors longer without spending pressure

 Stadt:Bibliothek Salzburg in Lehen is one of the most underrated rainy-holiday places in the city.
 It is a real third place: public, weatherproof, calm and not tied to buying anything.
+The current library page places it at Schumacherstraße 14, with regular opening hours into the afternoon or evening depending on the day and Open Library access for card holders beyond regular hours.

 If the group wants to actually do something together